 Why do I need a bar code for my hot sauce?

 You only need a barcode if you plan on selling hot sauce on a national or international level.
 Local retailers may not require one and if you plan on selling at farmers markets or your own retail store you shouldn’t need one there either.
+Are you ready to start selling hot sauce?…download the checklist here!

 These types of venues are a great opportunity to introduce a new product line without investing hundreds of dollars in marketing, fancy packaging, and multiple bar codes.
 However, it does give the hot sauce a professional and polished appearance.